utap2/utap2/docs/rst/installation.rst

 .. image:: ../figures/google_cloud_shell.PNG

-2. Clone scripts for installing Google cloud slurm cluster VMs:
+2. Clone from our git repository the scripts for installing Google cloud slurm cluster login and controller VMs:

 ::